 Text book: Stern's Introductory Plant Biology.
 Authors: Bidlack and Jansky

 "The Photographic Atlas for the Botany Laboratory" is not mandatory but highly recommeded to purchase for the labs.

 SYSTEMATICS AND BIOGEOGRAPHY (BIOL 4505) Fall term

 Course Description: In the first part of the course first half of the course (Miller) we will cover museum collections, which are central to the history of and modern research in biogeography.
 We will also study selected topics in systematics.
 In biogeography we will mainly consider terrestrial distributions of plants and animals: basic distributional paterns; description, analysis, and interpretation of patterns; and evolutionary (including palaeontological) interpretation of patterns.
 We will also study applications of biogeography in conservation and applied biology.
 In the second half of the course (Roncal) we will give an introduction on character types, their coding and use in systematics.
 The concept of a phylogenetic tree and how to reconstruct them using different approaches will be presented.
 Finally, we will discuss how phylogenetic trees can be used in biogeographic and ecological hypothesis testing.
 Students will be assigned several readings on which to report in class throughout the course.

-This course has a strong computer laboratory component where students will learn how to use some software like DIVA-GIS, Mega, Mesquite, BEAST, Figtree.
+The books "Tree Thinking: An Introduction to Phylogenetic Biology" by Baum and Smith, and "Biogeography" by Lomolino are highly recommended reference texts.
+This course has a strong computer laboratory component where students will learn how to use some software like DIVA-GIS, Mega, Mesquite, and BEAST.
 The book “Phylogenetic Trees Made Easy” by Barry Hall is a good resource for the lab.